 Read more and self-services

-Issue and cost The Danish Maritime Authority issues the diving certificate free of charge.
+The Danish Maritime Authority issues the diving certificate free of charge.

 Professional diving training programs takes place on one of the diving schools approved by the Danish Maritime Authority.